CynthiyaJohn/cs-interview-snippets/README.md

 # CS Interview Snippets 🧩

-A curated collection of **small, focused Java and Python code snippets** designed specifically for **Computer Science and Software Engineering interview preparation**.
+A curated collection of **small, focused Java and Python code snippets** designed for **Computer Science & Software Engineering interview preparation**.

 Instead of large projects, this repository emphasizes **clarity, correctness, and conceptual understanding** through minimal yet meaningful implementations.

 ---

-## 📌 Why this Repository?
+## 📌 Why This Repository?

-During technical interviews, candidates are often evaluated on:
+In technical interviews, candidates are evaluated on:
-- Core Computer Science fundamentals
+- Core **Computer Science fundamentals**
 - Ability to explain **program behavior**, not just syntax
-- Awareness of common pitfalls, patterns, and concurrency issues
+- Awareness of **common pitfalls**, design patterns, and concurrency issues

-This repository serves as a **personal reference** to revisit frequently asked interview concepts using **working, explainable examples**.
+This repository acts as a **personal interview reference** containing frequently asked concepts implemented as **clean, runnable, and explainable code snippets**.

 ---

-## 🧠 What This Repo Focuses On
+## 🧠 Key Philosophy

 Each snippet in this repository:
 - Demonstrates **one interview-relevant concept**
-- Uses **clean and minimal code**
+- Uses **minimal, readable code**
-- Avoids unnecessary frameworks or boilerplate
+- Avoids frameworks and unnecessary boilerplate
-- Can be easily explained verbally during interviews
+- Can be **explained verbally within minutes**

+> One concept → One file → Clear explanation

 ---